9xbt/upOS-old/README.md

 	rm -rvf kernel.iso
 ```

-Then to build and run, simply run `make all` in the terminal.q
+Then to build and run, simply run `make all` in the terminal.